apcountryman/picolibrary/docs/device/wiznet/w5500/tcp_over_ip.md

 documentation](../../../network/tcp_over_ip.md#client-socket) for more information.
 - To get a socket's state, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::state()` member function.
-- To get a socket's socket ID, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::socket_id()` member function.
+- To get a socket's hardware socket ID, use the `::picolibrary::WIZnet::W5500::IP::TCP::Client::socket_id()` member function.
 - To get a socket's socket interrupt mask (mask used when checking the network stack's socket interrupt context), use the